laws-africa/indigo/docs/running/index.rst

 ----------------

 Indigo can optionally do some operations in the background.
 It requires a worker or cron job to run the ``django-background-tasks`` task queue.
+Indigo tasks are placed in the ``indigo`` task queue.
 See `django-background-tasks <https://django-background-tasks.readthedocs.io/en/latest/>` for more details on running background tasks.

 To enable background tasks, set ``INDIGO.NOTIFICATION_EMAILS_BACKGROUND`` to True.